 - Maintenance services such as trash removal, water and sewer, and more

-Again, the specific terms may vary from contract to contract, so older adults should review them carefully and consult an experienced elder law attorney before signing.
+Yes, there are, and this guide from Sensible Financial Planning further explores the contracts that you may encounter.
+Remember, the specific terms may also differ from contract to contract, so it’s best to review each contract thoroughly and consult an experienced elder law attorney before signing.